Looks Like a Sizzling Quarter for Chipmakers

 Across the board, semiconductor companies should post strong first-quarter earnings.
 Overall demand in the industry is about the strongest in recent history.
 Unlike most other chip cycles, which have been largely driven by growth in the personal-computer industry, the current upswing is broadly based, benefiting from strong growth in areas such as the wireless-telecommunication and data-networking-equipment industries.

 Motorola (MOT), the first blue-chip semiconductor company to report, posted first-quarter earnings of 59 cents a share late Monday, one cent more than analysts' consensus estimate.
 Although primarily known as a cell-phone manufacturer, in the quarter just ended, Motorola generated approximately $1.9 billion in sales, or about 20% of its total revenues, from its semiconductor unit.
 The chip division's first-quarter growth was impressive at 24%.

-Jeremy Lopez does not own shares in any of the securities mentioned above.
+Jeremy Lopez does not own (actual or beneficial) shares in any of the securities mentioned above.
 Find out about Morningstar’s editorial policies.